 In this section you will find information about Waterloo’s admission requirements, policies and supports that are available to you.

 These recruiters are part of the Aboriginal Post-Secondary Information Program (APSIP), a collection of Indigenous recruiters from Ontario and Quebec colleges and universities.
-They will have the most up-to-date information about applying to your university as an Indigenous learner.
+They will have the most up-to-date information about applying to your university as an Indigenous student.

-Alternative Admissions and Transition Programs
+Alternative Admission and Transition Programs

 Open Doors is an event designed to give you an opportunity to learn more about support services and academic accommodations offered through AccessAbility Services before university classes begin.

-You can also check out your eligibility for course transfers through the Ontario Council on Articulation and Transfer, an organization that provides information on credit transfers in Ontario.
+You can also find out if you are eligible for course transfers through the Ontario Council on Articulation and Transfer, an organization that provides information about credit transfers in Ontario.